fabric/fabric/sites/docs/upgrading.rst

         situations differ.
 (For now, because they all share the same underpinnings, `.Connection.run` does accept a ``shell`` kwarg - it just doesn't do anything with it.)
-    * - ``pty`` kwarg and ``env.always_use_pty``, controlling whether commands
-        run in a pseudo-terminal or are invoked directly
-      - Ported
-      - This has been thoroughly ported (and its behavior often improved) including preservation of the ``pty`` kwarg and updating the config value to be simply ``run.pty``.
-However, a major change is that pty allocation is now ``False`` by default instead of ``True``.

-        Fabric 0.x and 1.x already changed this value around; during Fabric 1's long lifetime it became clear that neither default works for all or even most users, so we opted to return the default to ``False`` as it's cleaner and less wasteful.
-    * - ``combine_stderr`` (kwarg and setting) controlling whether Paramiko
-        weaves remote stdout and stderr into the stdout stream
-      - Removed
-      - This wasn't terrifically useful, and often caused conceptual problems in tandem with ``pty`` (as pseudo-terminals by their nature always combine the two streams.)

-        We recommend users who really need both streams to be merged, either use shell redirection in their command, or set ``pty=True``.
-    * - ``warn_only`` kwarg for preventing automatic abort on non-zero return codes
-      - Ported
-      - This is now just ``warn``, both kwarg and config value.
-It continues to default to ``False``.
-    * - Return values are string-like objects with extra attributes like ``succeeded`` and ``return_code`` sprinkled on top
-      - Ported
-      - Return values are no longer string-a-likes with a semi-private API, but are full fledged regular objects of type `~invoke.runners.Result`.
-They expose all of the same info as the old "attribute strings", and only really differ in that they don't pretend to be strings themselves.

-        They do, however, still behave as booleans - just ones reflecting the exit code's relation to zero instead of whether there was any stdout.

 ``sudo``
 ~~~~~~~~